Equipment for Pre-CanSkate & CanSkate

 CSA-approved hockey helmets are mandatory for all CanSkaters.

-• Avoid high ponytails under the helmet, as they affect fit.
+- Be sure that skaters can see – all excess hair should be pulled back out of the way.
+Avoid high ponytails under the helmet, as they affect fit.